 - 1 Tbsp. oregano

 - 6 plum tomatoes, chopped 1 ½ cups

 - 3-4 scallions (green onions, the green parts, cut on the bias (at 450 angles)

 - 1-15 oz.
 (400 gm.) can kidney beans, rinsed and drained

 - 1-15 oz.
 (400 gm.) can black beans, rinsed and drained

-- ½ bunch cilantro (coriander) chopped (more if you want it for a garnish)
+- ½ cup of cilantro (coriander) chopped (more if you want it for a garnish)

-- Heat a pan to medium and add the onions and jalapenos.
-Sauté for about 3 minutes until the onions become translucent.
-Add the garlic and oregano and sauté for an additional 30 seconds to coat everything.
+- Heat a medium-sized pot over medium heat and then add the onions and jalapenos.
+Sauté them for about 5 minutes until they start to soften.